 Since it’s inception, TASM has grown into viable and well-managed operation that attracts increasing numbers of students and visitors, establishing its position not only as a center for educational enrichment, but as a tourism and convention resource for Tulsa.
 Since the public opening in May 1998, the museum has welcomed over 600,000 visitors through its doors.

-Our mission to inspire science-based learning through discovery touches tens of thousands of students each year through school field trips, day camps, after-school programs, outreach programs and week-long summer camps.
+Our mission to inspire science-based learning through discovery touches tens of thousands of students each year through school field trips, outreach programs, and family visits.
 These children will become Oklahoma’s workforce of tomorrow, and they deserve the very best education that we can provide.
 TASM is doing its part in a fun, engaging and exciting way!

 The museum acts as a window for discovering regional opportunities for careers in aerospace and the advanced education system that is available to pursue those careers.
 The business community also benefits from this growing employment pool, while young people learn about job opportunities in one of the largest industry sector in the state.